ekoontz/menard/doc/number-expressions.md

 ## Think of a sentence

-For example, "vier en twintig".
+For example, "vier en twentig".

 ## Part 1: get "en twentig" parsing